 - Splitter scenarios: If the original message is split into multiple split parts by the Splitter flow step you need to make sure not more than 256 split parts are created and stored in a JMS queue using the JMS receiver adapter.
 One workaround option for such a scenario would be to first split the message into bigger chunks using a Grouping in the Splitter and store the chunks in a first JMS queue (kind of intermediate queue).
 In a second process those bigger chunks could be split into single entities using a JMS sender adapter to read the chunks and store the single splits in the final JMS queue using JMS receiver adapter.

 Size Limits for Messages, Headers, Properties and Attachments

 The following size limits apply when saving messages to JMS queues.

-- Headers and exchange properties defined in the integration flow before the message is saved to queue must not exceed 5MB in total
+- Headers and exchange properties defined in the integration flow before the message is saved to queue must not exceed 4MB for headers and properties together.

-Important: As mentioned, there are no hard size limits for payload and attachments, but you need to keep in mind that processing the message in the CPI runtime may limit the possible size of payload and attachments for your scenario.
+Important: As mentioned, the size limits for payload and attachments are quite high, but you need to keep in mind that processing the message in the CPI runtime may limit the possible size of payload and attachments for your scenario.
 You as scenario developer have to test and restrict the limits your scenario can handle!